Flutter Best Practices to Follow in 2024

 3. Using Dart Code Metrics

-One of the Flutter code structure best practices is using Dart Code Metrics.
+One of the coding best practices in Flutter development is using Dart Code Metrics.
 It is an ideal method of improving overall Flutter app quality.
 DCM (Dart Code Metrics) is a static code analysis tool that helps developers monitor and improvises overall Flutter code quality.
 Various metrics that a developer can look at are a number of parameters, lines of executable code, and more.
 Some of the Flutter Best Practices mentioned on the Dart Code Metrics official documentation are:

 • Avoid using Border.all constructor